 On average, a woman is killed every 1.5 days, largely by current or former intimate partners.
 This Building a National Narrative report illustrates the variations and gaps across the country in keeping women safe.
 It is in part because of these varying levels of services and protection that WSC strongly believes that Canada needs a National Action Plan (NAP) on Violence Against Women.

 Women’s Shelters Canada commends the federal government for having made a commitment to a 10-year NAP on GBV.
 Specific financial contributions to the NAP were included in Budget 2021.

 This report is a living document – tables will be updated regularly as changes occur across provinces and territories.
 It is not comprehensive – it is a desk review, reporting on what is available online to the general public.
 This exercise was much more challenging than initially anticipated because of the lack of accessible information and data on government websites, making it extremely difficult to find current and reliable information.

 Although by no means exhaustive, it is clear from the tables presented that women fleeing violence in Canada do not have access to the same levels of services or protection across the country.

-Women’s Shelters Canada will work to ensure that a NAP on VAW reflects the expansiveness of our country and the importance of ensuring that policies and practices (1) respond to the intersections in women’s lives and (2) recognize the needs of those marginalized by systems and society.
+Women’s Shelters Canada continues to work to ensure that Canada’s NAP on GBV reflects the expansiveness of our country and the importance of ensuring that policies and practices (1) respond to the intersections in women’s lives and (2) recognize the needs of those marginalized by systems and society.